kaapana/kaapana/services/store/store-init/minio-init/docker/files/readme_itk.txt

-Put your dataset inside the minio bucket uploads/itk as follows:
+Put your dataset inside as zip file into the minio bucket uploads/itk as follows:

         path
         |----dataset